 In Paripurna Navasana, or Full Boat Pose, you lift your legs while sitting on your bones.
 This position helps work your core, hip flexors, thighs, and lower back, making you stronger and more stable.
 If straightening your legs feels tough, don’t worry!
 You can bend your knees until you get more flexible and strong.

-10-It builds willpower, determination, and self-control
+It strengthens willpower, determination, and self-discipline

 Paripurna Navasana, also known as Full Boat Pose, is a fantastic yoga position.
 It exhausted helps strengthen your core, hip flexors, and legs.
 It also helps you improve your balance and focus.